Breast reduction surgery recovery

 There is no age limit to getting breast reduction surgery, but women must consider if their breasts have fully grown or would like to breastfeed in the future.

-7 Tips For Fast Recovery
+7 Tips For Fast breast reduction recovery time

-Your surgeon will explain what you will need for self-care during the healing period,
+Your surgeon will explain what you will need for self-care during the healing period, such as:

 1. Wear a special bra to support the breast.